cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/streams.rst

 A **format** defines how the bytes in an event body can be read as a higher-level object.
 For example, the CSV (comma-separated values) format can read each value in comma-delimited text as a separate column of some given type.

-Each format has a schema that describes the structure of data the format can read.
-Some formats, such as the Avro format, require a schema to be explicitly given.
-Other formats, such as the CSV format, have a default schema.

 Format is a configuration setting that can be set on a stream.
 This can be done either through the HTTP RESTful API or by using the CDAP Command Line Interface (CLI)::